RafetC/RecipeManager/README.md

   _Sample POST Request:_
 ```
  {
-  "cookingInstructions": "Allow 30 to 45 minutes for oven and meat
-  temperature to rise and continue to cook at 275 to 300 degrees until
+  "cookingInstructions": "Allow 30 to 45 minutes for oven and meat temperature to rise and continue to cook at 275 to 300",
-   done. ( usually 4-7 hours depending on size of meat ) ",
+  "dishName": "Pizza",
   "dishType": "MEAT",
   "ingredients": [
     "meat","salt","water"
   ],
   "portionSize": 4